 We had a printed magazine before, and we asked our employees how they liked it.
 They said, ‘You know what?
-We believe no one actually reads it.’”—Stefan Rathausky, Senior Vice President Corporate Communications, RHI Magnesita
+We believe no one actually reads it.’”Stefan Rathausky, Senior Vice President Corporate Communications, RHI Magnesita

 Mobile channels also support comments, likes, and sharing.
-They make news accessible to all employees, everywhere, and immediately (when necessary) via push notifications.
+They make news accessible to all employees everywhere, and immediately (when necessary) via push notifications.

 6. You Can Make Email Communication a Thing of the Past

-When it comes to internal communication, emails are yesterday's news.
+When it comes to timely internal communication, emails are yesterday's news.
 By nature, they often create more clutter than they actually clear.
 They lack the immediacy and ease of an intuitive, engaging communications platform, and they don't effectively reach a non-desk workforce.

-With communication needs changing as quickly as workplace demographics, companies are searching for a platform that enhances the employee experience, supports the employer brand, and is of practical use throughout the employee life cycle—from onboarding to engagement and recognition programs.
+With communication needs changing as quickly as workplace demographics, companies are searching for a platform that enhances the employee experience, supports the employer brand, and is of practical use throughout the employee life cycle - from onboarding to engagement and recognition programs.
 All the things an advanced employee app was designed to do.

-Communication outside of the workplace has long since moved to social media platforms and a diverse array of fast, far-reaching digital channels that are second nature to the young people who make up a majority of today's workers.
+Communication outside of the workplace has long since moved to social media platforms and a diverse array of fast, far-reaching digital channels that are second nature to the young people who make up the majority of today's workers.

 It’s time for internal communication to catch up.